ably77/RH-demos/kafka-aws/README.md

 User Operator
 Responsible for managing Kafka users within a Kafka cluster running within an OpenShift or Kubernetes cluster.

+### Integreatly Grafana Operator

+A Kubernetes Operator based on the Operator SDK for creating and managing Grafana instances.

+The Operator is available on [Operator Hub](https://operatorhub.io/operator/grafana-operator).

+It can deploy and manage a Grafana instance on Kubernetes and OpenShift.
+The following features are supported:

+* Install Grafana to a namespace
+* Import Grafana dashboards from the same or other namespaces
+* Import Grafana datasources from the same namespace
+* Install Plugins (panels) defined as dependencies of dashboards

 ## Prerequisites:
 - Multi Node Openshift/Kubernetes Cluster (3 workers minimum)